 - In a medium bowl, stir together brown sugar, maple syrup, butter, vanilla extract and coconut extract.
-Pour into a baking dish or casserole dish* and spread out evenly.
+Pour into a 9×13 inch baking dish and spread out evenly.

 - Sprinkle almonds, coconut flakes and pineapple evenly over the caramel mixture.

 - Place each biscuit in a single layer over top.
 Don’t worry if it doesn’t cover the entire surface because they will expand while baking.

 - Bake for 30 minutes or until golden brown.
 Carefully flip over onto a large serving platter.
 Serve warm.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.